-- The trial court has a legal duty to act but: - o Refuses to act - Has not done what the law says it must do - Has acted in a way the law says it does not have the power to act - The trial court has performed or says it is going to perform a judicial function (like deciding a person's rights under law in a particular case) in a way that the court does not have the legal power to do.
+- The small claims court has a legal duty to act but:

+Refuses to act

+- Has not done what the law says it must do

+- Has acted in a way the law says it does not have the power to act - The small claims court has performed or says it is going to perform a judicial function (like deciding a person's rights under law in a particular case) in a way that the court does not have the legal power to do.

-To show the appellate division that the trial court made one of these legal errors, you will need to:
+To show the appellate division judge that the small claims court made one of these legal errors, you will need to:

-- Show that the trial court has the legal duty or the power to act or not act in a particular way.
-You will need to tell the appellate division what legal authority-what constitutional provision, statute, rule, or published court decision-establishes the trial court's legal duty or power to act or not act in that way. - Show the appellate division that the trial court has not acted in the way that this legal authority says the court is required to act.
-You will need to tell the appellate division exactly where in the record of what happened in the trial court it shows that the trial court did not act in the way it was required to.
+- Show that the small claims court has the legal duty or the power to act or not act in a particular way.
+You will need to tell the appellate division judge what legal authority-what constitutional provision, statute, rule, or published court decision establishes the small claims court's legal duty or power to act or not act in that way. - Show the appellate division judge that the small claims court has not acted in the way that this legal authority says the court is required to act.
+You will need to tell the appellate division judge what happened in the small claims court that shows that the small claims court did not act in the way it was required to.
+If the petition raises an issue that would require the appellate division judge to consider what was said in the small claims court, you will need to write a complete and accurate summary of what was said by you and others, including the court, that is relevant to your request for a writ. - You can provide this information and the summary of what was said at item 10 of the petition and, as instructed there, you can add additional pages if more room is needed.
+Note that you will be providing this information, and everything in the petition, under penalty of perjury.